Barcelona Metro line 11

-Barcelona Metro line 11 is a light metro line of the Barcelona Metro.
+Barcelona Metro line 11 (/ca/) is a light metro line of the Barcelona Metro.

 One of the newer lines on the network, Line 11 is operated by TMB and part of the ATM fare-integrated transport network in Barcelona.
 The 2.1 km line is automated, with platform screen doors and short, 2 car trains.
 With only 5 stations, Line 11 connects the terminus of Line 3 and Line 4 at Trinitat Nova to Can Cuiàs in Montcada i Reixac.

 Overview

 Line 11 is one of the more recent additions to the main TMB network, having opened in 2003.
 It serves the hilly and dense northern corner of Barcelona, from La Trinitat Nova, where it links with Line 3 and Line 4, to Can Cuiàs.
 The line's short, automated trains provide rapid transit to the historically unconnected neighbourhoods of Torre Baró and Ciutat Meridiana, on the hills of the Nou Barris district.
 The terminus at Can Cuiàs is the only Barcelona Metro station in Montcada i Reixac.

-The line's only connection besides those at Trinitat Nova is found at Torre Baró | Vallbona, with the Rodalies de Catalunya station Torre del Baró just a short walk away.
+The line's only connection besides those at Trinitat Nova is found at Torre Baró Vallbona, with the Rodalies de Catalunya station Torre del Baró just a short walk away.

-Most of the line is single-tracked, with a passing loop at Torre Baró | Vallbona, where trains have to wait to cross.
+Most of the line is single-tracked, with a passing loop at Torre Baró Vallbona, where trains have to wait to cross.

 The colour assigned to this line by TMB is intended to represent a mixture of the official colours of Line 4.
 Additional metro lines projected to be built in following years will probably be quite similar to L11, and their colours have been designed using the same convention.